 AI code reviews on every pull request

 Install a GitHub App.
-Add your Anthropic key.
-Get detailed, context-aware code reviews from Claude — automatically, in minutes.
+Bring your Anthropic key, your OpenAI key, or both.
+Get detailed, context-aware code reviews from Claude and/or GPT — automatically, in minutes.

 14-day free trial. $10/mo.
 No credit card required.